wrynearson/wrynearson.github.io/_drafts/subsidizing-ecosystem-degradation.md

 title: Two Percent for the Planet
 date: 2022-03-11
 tags: [Sustainability]
-description: "It takes just 2% of GDP to solve the climate crisis.
+description: It takes just 2% of GDP to solve the climate crisis.
 We're spending more than that on subsidizing environmental degradation.
-Let's demand that our money is being used to improve our planet."
+Let's demand that our money is being used to improve our planet.
 layout: post
 author: Will Rynearson
-draft: True
+post: False
 ---

 > It takes just 2% of GDP to solve the climate crisis.
 We're spending more than that on subsidizing environmental degradation.
 Let's demand that our money is being used to improve our planet.